-11.4 Walls incorporating the systems will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 section 4, Annexes D and G and Table 6.
+11.4 Walls incorporating the systems will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011, section 4 and Annexes D and G and Table 6.

-11.5 The equivalent air layer thickness ( $s_d$ ) (for the render systems) and the water vapour resistance ( $\mu$ ) factor (for the boards) are shown in Table 5 of this Certificate.
+11.5 The equivalent air layer thickness ( $s_d$ ) (for the render systems) and the water vapour resistance ( $\mu$ ) factor (for the slabs) are shown in Table 6 of this Certificate.